alexeagleson/nextjs-fullstack-app-template/README.app.md

 Just before you run the dev server, let's talk about what's happening.
 There's a lot going on here so I've add four numbered 1-2-3-4 comments in the code above to talk about.

 1. The `query` field on the context object that `getServerSideProps` receives will have the query parameter from the URL.
-So this page is expecting to receive a URL like `/results?search=something` and that "something" will be available as avariable on `query.search` that we extract into the `searchTerm` variable.
+So this page is expecting to receive a URL like `/results?search=something` and that "something" will be available as available on `query.search` that we extract into the `searchTerm` variable.

 2. Here we are querying our own APi we created!
 Same values and headers we did with cURL test.
 The search term will be what we extract from the URL, and we'll save the result in `searchResults` which defaults to an empty array.